opilewski/BetterDep-FInal/README.md

 $ yarn
 ```

-Since the app currently uses GitHub authentication, we need to configure a GitHub OAuth application.
+This app currently uses GitHub authentication, we you must configure GitHub OAuth application.
 You can register a new application from this link https://github.com/settings/developers

 We need to grab the following information from the OAuth application.
 * Client ID